NUCLEAR POWER AND ALTERNATIVES

 9. Nuclear technology is not safe at any cost because no one knows where the next earthquake will strike.
 Earthquakes seem to be getting stronger and more unpredictable.
 There is no way to prevent damage if a quake is close enough, or powerful enough.

 This is just common sense, once again.
-One can plan for many contingencies, but the danger of nuclear power is so great that it is playing Russian roulette to think that any reactor can sustain a powerful earthquake without dire consequences, as has been shown recently in Japan.
+One can plan for many contingencies, but the danger of nuclear power is so great that it is playing Russian roulette to think that any reactor can sustain a powerful earthquake without dire consequences, as was demonstrated recently in Japan.

 10. Nuclear power is clearly unnecessary.
 America, for example, has enough natural gas to last 100 years and enough to power all the cars and everything else.
 There is also has plenty of coal and oil shale in America and around the world.